 Coursework spans biology, chemistry, mathematics, and criminal justice areas, in addition to psychology and photography.
 Emphasizing practical experience, students have the opportunity to work with professionals in the field at law enforcement, military, or community agencies.
 Select students are granted internships in lieu of doing research for their Capstone project, affording the opportunity to gain hands-on experience in a crime laboratory.

-Graduates of the BS in forensics are equipped with the skills necessary to analyze crime scenes, conduct cause-of-death investigations, carry-out DNA analysis, and prepare reports and presentations of test results.
+Graduates of the BS in forensics are equipped with the skills necessary to analyze crime scenes, conduct cause-of-death investigations, carry out DNA analysis, and prepare reports and presentations of test results.
 Courses are taught by both academics and professional experts in the field.

 The criminal justice department is affiliated with the internationally renowned Disaster Research Center (DRC) and the Center for Drug and Health Studies (CDHS).
 In addition to studying under the guidance of an esteemed faculty, students have the opportunity to participate in research, field experience, and study abroad programs in professional settings within the criminal justice field.
-The university also offers the unique opportunity for undergraduates to take courses inside a correctional institution with incarcerated men and women though its Inside/Out Program.
+The university also offers a unique opportunity for undergraduates to take courses inside a correctional institution with incarcerated men and women through its Inside/Out Program.

 Some of the roles that graduates fulfill upon graduation with this degree are computer crime investigator, computer network defense forensic analyst, digital forensic examiner, network forensic examiner, security engineer, and ethical hacker.

 UD offers an online master of science (MS) in cybersecurity.
-Designated a national center of academic excellence in cyber defense education, the program offers a strong theoretical foundation and practical training.
+Designated as a national center of academic excellence in cyber defense education, the program offers a strong theoretical foundation and practical training.

 To learn more about distance-based degrees open to students in Delaware, please visit the online forensics programs page.

-Aspiring forensic scientists may have science, math and or information/computer science prerequisites to fulfill before gaining entry to a forensics, criminal justice, or cybersecurity program, as an undergraduate or graduate student.
+Aspiring forensic scientists may have science, math, or information/computer science prerequisites to fulfill before gaining entry to a forensics, criminal justice, or cybersecurity program, as an undergraduate or graduate student.
 Be sure to consult an advisor as you begin the application process in order to confirm program requirements and the appropriate sequence and progression of courses.

 A bachelor of science in forensic biology, for example, typically entails about 125 credits of coursework in the following areas: